Early Childhood Program

 Cooking, Baking and Cleaning Up

 Children begin to learn the responsibilities of taking care of themselves.
 They learn these skills by chopping up vegetables once a week for soup, making applesauce, and baking bread.
-Especially bread baking once a week is a special weekly process that becomes quite meaningful to each child as they form their bread and share it with others.
-The whole class also helps together cleaning up the kindergarten room daily.
+Weekly bread baking is a special process that becomes quite meaningful to each child as they form their bread and share it with others.
+The whole class also helps together cleaning up their room daily.

 Learning to work with watercolor once a week and initially only using one color and adding to the rainbow produces many fine young artists.